-STATE ENVIRONMENTAL POLICY ACT (SEPA) MITIGATED DETERMINATION OF NONSIGNIFICANCE (MDNS) FOR THE LORA LAKES APARTMENTS SITE CLEANUP PLAN
+STATE ENVIRONMENTAL POLICY ACT (SEPA) MITIGATED DETERMINATION OF NONSIGNIFICANCE (MDNS) FOR THE LORA LAKE APARTMENTS SITE CLEANUP PLAN

-Description of proposal: Lora Lake Apartments Site Cleanup Plan
+Description of Proposal: Lora Lake Apartments Site Cleanup Plan

-The preferred cleanup action of the Loral Lake Apartments Site (Proposal) is described in the SEPA Environmental Checklist.
-The proposed cleanup was prepared by the Department of Ecology (Ecology) acting in accordance with the Model Toxics Control Act, RCW 70.405D.010-.921 and the regulations promulgated thereunder at Chapter 173-340 WAC; and SEPA, Chapter 43.21C RCW.
+The proposed cleanup action at the Lora Lake Apartments site is described in the SEPA Environmental Checklist.
+The proposed cleanup action plan was prepared by the Department of Ecology (Ecology) acting in accordance with the Model Toxics Control Act, Chapter 70.105D RCW, and the regulation promulgated there under at Chapter 173-340 WAC, the Model Toxics Control Act Cleanup Regulation.
+The proposed cleanup action will be implemented by the Port of Seattle.

-The proposed cleanup action will involve excavation of more highly contaminated soil, capping of less highly contaminated soil, and rehabilitation of Lora Lake by converting it to a the wetland habitat that existed prior to peat mining that resulted in the lake.
-The cleanup will be conducted under a Consent Decree between the Washington State Department of Ecology and the Port of Seattle (Port).
+The proposed cleanup action will involve excavation of more highly contaminated soil, capping of less highly contaminated soil, and rehabilitation of Lora Lake, which occupies a former peat mine, by converting it to a scrub-shrub wetland habitat consistent with the surrounding aquatic wetland mitigation area.
+The cleanup will be conducted under a Consent Decree between the Washington State Department of Ecology and the Port of Seattle.

-Proponent: Port of Seattle.
+Proponent: Port of Seattle